 Meanwhile, Apple has come under fire for holding the majority of its $252 billion untaxed offshore cash in the island of Jersey, a well-known tax haven off the coast of the U.K. Worse for CEO Tim Cook, he was on the record saying before the U.S. Congress that Apple doesn’t “stash money” on a Caribbean island.
 He was correct, although it was stashed on a different island.

-The full impact of the Paradise Papers remains to be seen, but if its predecessor provides a rubric to measure by, then it has the potential to further challenge and even curtail the offshore business dealings of elites.
+The full impact of the Paradise Papers leak remains to be seen, but if its predecessor provides a rubric to measure by, then it has the potential to further challenge and even curtail the offshore business dealings of elites.
 And given the increasing propensity for data hacks and leaks worldwide, it seems likely that the Paradise Papers will not be the last effort to bring offshore business dealings to light.

-Once Again, Organizations Need to Focus on Public Trust
+Once Again, Organizations Need To Focus on Public Trust

-Public trust in major institutions is at an all-time low: the undermining of facts by the far-right media and the current U.S. administration, in some cases with bare-faced lies, has resulted in a topsy-turvy world where experts are no longer to be believed.
+Public trust in major institutions is at an all-time low.
+The undermining of facts by the far-right media and the current U.S. administration, in some cases with bare-faced lies, has resulted in a topsy-turvy world where experts are no longer to be believed.
 Conspiracy theories abound.
 Companies and their experts already have an uphill battle in the face of such skepticism.
-But how does a corporation or individual expect to rebuild public trust in its experts, if it transpires that it was offshoring its money to tax havens and engaging in hidden deals with questionable Russian characters?
+But how does a corporation or individual expect to rebuild public trust in its experts if it transpires that it was offshoring its money to tax havens and engaging in hidden deals with questionable Russian characters?

 Unfortunately, as the Paradise Papers have revealed, not to mention the nearly daily disclosures about sexual harassment in the news, even in organizations so highly regarded as Apple can fail at culture.
-(And who knew that even NPR would all but fail its culture test on the sexual harassment disclosures there.)
+(And who knew that even NPR would all but fail its culture test on the sexual harassment disclosures there?)